POLICE OFFICER CORE COMPETENCIES

 At every single stage of the police selection process, you will be required to demonstrate knowledge and understanding of these competencies, and show why they are essential to the role of a police officer.

 In this fantastic guide, How2Become will show you exactly how to use the core competencies in your responses to the interview questions, role play, and more, and impress the assessors.
-This book is packed with useful phrases and tips that show the best way to utilise and demonstrate the competencies, in the most effective manner.
+This guide is packed with useful phrases and tips that show the best way to utilise and demonstrate the competencies, in the most effective manner.

 What are the Core Competencies?